University of Wyoming Round Robin

 If you have a solvency advocate, by all means.
 If not, consider a little longer.
 See: “what does as good debate look like?” above.
 Affs should not be afraid to go for theory against contrived counterplans that lack a solvency advocate.
 On the flip side, if the aff is reading non-intrinsic advantages, the "logical" counterplan or one that uses aff solvency evidence for the CP is much appreciated.

-What about my generic critique?
+What about my generic kritik?

 Topic or plan specific critiques are absolutely an important component of “excellently prepared teams who clash on fundamental issues.”
-Critiques that can be read in every debate, regardless of the topic or affirmative plan, are usually not.
+Kritiks that can be read in every debate, regardless of the topic or affirmative plan, are usually not.

 Given that the aff usually has specific solvency evidence, I think the neg needs to win that the aff makes things worse (not just “doesn’t solve” or “is a mask for X”).
 Neg – Please spend the time to make specific links to the aff — the best links are often not more evidence but examples from the 1AC or aff evidence.